 S.B.
-No. 314 is a legislative bill aimed at prohibiting certain food additives in free or reduced-price meals provided by school districts and open-enrollment charter schools in Texas.
-The bill introduces a new section, 33.9011, to the Education Code, which specifies that these institutions cannot serve meals containing specific substances, including brominated vegetable oil, potassium bromate, various artificial colors, and other additives deemed harmful.
-The bill also clarifies that schools receiving a waiver under Section 7.056 will not be in violation of this prohibition.
+No. 314 is a legislative act aimed at prohibiting certain food additives in free or reduced-price meals provided by school districts and open-enrollment charter schools in Texas.
+The bill introduces a new section, 33.9011, to the Education Code, which specifies that these institutions cannot serve meals containing specific harmful additives, including brominated vegetable oil, potassium bromate, and various artificial colors and preservatives.
+The list includes 18 substances, and any additive that is substantially similar to those specified is also prohibited.
+Additionally, the bill clarifies that schools receiving a waiver under Section 7.056 will not be in violation of this prohibition.

 Senate Committee Report: ()